Suzanna-Linn/slua/docs/scripts-giving-contents.md

 <p>Use this script in a HUD</p>
 <pre class="language-sluab"><code class="language-sluab">-- HUD to give contents to nearby people

-local GIVING_RANGE = 40  -- max distance to giveG
+local GIVING_RANGE = 40  -- max distance to give

 local ME = ll.GetOwner()
 local THIS_SCRIPT = ll.GetScriptName()